 Not discouraged by this, they have continued to restore this house to its former glory room by room, project by project.
 And they have filled the house with furniture and relics that mirror Conrad’s style.

 One of the things I enjoyed on tour was seeing the various phases of restoration.
-For example, upstairs has a sunken bathtub on a patio that’s getting some tender loving care.
-Or the bathroom inside also has a sunken bathtub previously covered with flooring.
-This bathtub is unique; it has a mirror system that lets you see what’s going on on the lower level!
+For example, upstairs has a sunken bathtub on a patio that’s getting tender loving care.
+The bathroom inside also has a sunken bathtub previously covered with flooring.
+This bathtub is unique; it has a mirror system that lets you see what’s happening on the lower level!

 The renovation is incomplete; many rooms are undergoing construction, and some are untouched.
 This alone makes it worth checking out now.
 I am particularly looking forward to when the moat is redone.